sannisjoholm/HelpfulScripts/README.md

 ### Usage
 1. Take the file *NameFilesByDirectory.py* to your main folder of the project.
 2. Take the files you want to rename into the named subfolder (The files will have the name of this folder in them).
+3. Change the variable "mainFolder" to fit your use.
+This is the Main Folder above the folders with the named folders.
-3. Navigate to the project directory:
+4. Navigate to the project directory:
 ```bash
 cd <project-directory>
 ```
-4. Run the script
+5. Run the script
 ```bash
 python NameFilesByDirectory.py
 ```